Slide Writing

 In this post, we will outline the essential components of an effective executive summary using techniques from McKinsey, BCG, and Bain.
 We will also provide tips on how to craft a compelling executive summary in practice and give examples of best practices.

 For a broader view on how to create consultant-style presentations take a look at our blog post 'How McKinsey Consultants Make PowerPoint Presentations'.
+Or deep-dive into other specific elements of creating best-in-class presentations, like our post on 'Mastering Risk Mitigation Slides: A Best Practice Guide with Examples'.

 Download a FREE PowerPoint template to build your executive summary: Download now